nirajghode29/Multi_Agentic_AI_Visa_assistant/README.md

 # 🧠 Agentic Immigration Assistant

+## ⚠️ Disclaimer

+> This tool provides **general educational information only** — not legal advice.
+> Always consult a licensed immigration attorney for your specific case.

 A multi-agent AI system that reasons step-by-step through U.S. immigration questions — powered by **GPT-4.1** as the thinker and **Claude** as the validator.

 ---